solana-labs/solana-program-library/libraries/tlv-account-resolution/README.md

 Interface instructions must have an 8-byte discriminator, so that the exposed `ExtraAccountMetas` type can use the instruction discriminator as a `ArrayDiscriminator`.

 This can be confusing.
-Typically, a type implements `SplDiscriminates`, so that the type can be written into TLV data.
-In this case, `ExtraAccountMetas` is generic over `SplDiscriminates`, meaning that a program can write many different instances of `ExtraAccountMetas` into one account, using different `ArrayDiscriminator`s.
+Typically, a type implements `SplDiscriminate`, so that the type can be written into TLV data.
+In this case, `ExtraAccountMetas` is generic over `SplDiscriminate`, meaning that a program can write many different instances of `ExtraAccountMetas` into one account, using different `ArrayDiscriminator`s.

 Also, it's reusing an instruction discriminator as a TLV discriminator.
 For example,